Gary Jones is a talented improv, stage, and screen actor best known for his performance as Walter Harriman on Stargate: SG-1.

 Yes, I can think outside the box.
 Improv helps with problem-solving in loads of areas.
 It helps in auditions because sometimes the casting person will ask me to try it differently and thanks to improv, I have no problem doing that.

-Is it difficult to adjust your performance style when you go from stage to film or from film to stage?
+Is it difficult to adjust performance style between stage and film?

 It was at first because TV and film require a much smaller amount of projection whereas stage acting needs to reach the back row.